swhid/specification/Chapters/5_Core_identifiers.md

     - an extra LF (the message is separated from the header with two LFs)
     - the commit message as a raw string of bytes

-The intrinsic identifier of the revision is the SHA1 of the of the byte sequence obtained by juxtaposing
+The intrinsic identifier of the revision is the SHA1 of the byte sequence obtained by juxtaposing

  - the ASCII string `"commit"` (without quotes),
  - an ASCII space,